jameshorine/fastFeatures/README.md

 Background: `fastFeatures`
 ==========================

 `fastFeatures` is an `R` package built from the ground up with one goal in mind: High-speed variable selection in typical statistical/data science settings so that you may (and shall) build a predictive model that is easy to explain and share.

-Namely:
+Namely, we are focusing on problem of the type:

 1. Large N
 2. Large P